 11-20: Call Northside 777, A Foreign Affair, Force of Evil, Hamlet, Joan of Arc, Letter from an Unknown Woman, The Naked City, The Search, The Snake Pit, Yellow Sky

-Tier two: Anna Karenina, Behind Locked Doors, Blood on the Moon, Easter Parade, Fort Apache, Homecoming, Larceny, Melody Time, Mr. Blandings Builds His Dream House, Oliver Twist, On Our Merry Way, The Pirate, Portrait of Jennie, Raw Deal, Sitting Pretty, Sorry Wrong Number, State of the Union, The Street with No Name, They Live by Night, Walk a Crooked Mile
+Tier two: Anna Karenina, Behind Locked Doors, Blood on the Moon, Easter Parade, Fort Apache, Larceny, Melody Time, Mr. Blandings Builds His Dream House, Oliver Twist, On Our Merry Way, The Pirate, Portrait of Jennie, Raw Deal, Sitting Pretty, Sorry Wrong Number, State of the Union, The Street with No Name, They Live by Night, The Three Musketeers, Walk a Crooked Mile

 + Honorable Mention: Bill and Coo

 – – – – – – – – – – –

 “Why do you want to dance?”

 “Well I don’t know exactly why, er, but I must.”

 This movie contains twenty of the greatest minutes ever put to screen.
 That would be the (pictured above) titular ballet.

 This is Michael Powell and Emeric Pressburger’s masterpiece.
 They’ve made some amazing films, and they’re all incredible, but this one is the masterpiece.